NetWAR

 NetWAR is a video game developed by American studio Semi Logic and published by Headland Digital Media.

 Gameplay

-NetWAR was a multiplayer internet action game involving dozens of players, with each player represented as an individual warrior on a large battlefield.
+NetWAR was a multiplayer internet action game involving numerous players, with each player represented as an individual warrior on a huge battlefield.

 Reception

 Next Generation reviewed the game, rating it three stars out of five, and stated that "NetWAR has most of the right parts in place to be a fun, multiplayer-only, online game, and it's priced to sell."